From the Makers of...: Disc three – side two: Live at the NEC 1982

-All the tracks on Disc Three were recorded live at the Prince's Trust Concert at the National Exhibition Centre, Birmingham in 1982.

-In 2010 the complete concert was released for the first time when the BBC included not only "Dirty Water" and "Down Down" (which had been bonus tracks on a CD reissue in 2006) but also "Forty-Five Hundred Times", "Big Fat Mama", "Roadhouse Blues", "Rain" and "Bye Bye Johnny" in a 7CD+1DVD collection called Live At The BBC.
+Disc three was made available as a separate album, Live at the N.E.C., in 1984.
+In 2010 the complete concert was released for the first time when the BBC included not only "Dirty Water" and "Down Down" (which had been bonus tracks on the Live at the N.E.C remaster in 2006) but also "Forty-Five Hundred Times", "Big Fat Mama", "Roadhouse Blues", "Rain" and "Bye Bye Johnny" as parts of the 7CD+1DVD collection Live At The BBC.